 In a recent study published in the journal Science, scientists have shown that coral bleaching events are occuring at an unprecedented and destructive rate, 5 times as often as they were just 30 years ago.

 But what is coral bleaching?
 At the surface, coral bleaching is as simple as it sounds in that a bleaching event means coral turns white.
 But there’s more to it than that.

 The National Oceanic and Atmospheric Association (NOAA) has an extensive catalogue of literature on coral reefs, and specifically coral bleaching.
 Coral bleaching is usually caused by an increase in ocean temperature, acidity, or pollution, all of which can be directly or indirectly attributed to climate change.
 When a coral bleaching event occurs, the conditions for symbiosis are stressed and the zooxanthellae release from the coral.
-This leaves the coral with a sufficient food source, and the white limestone skeleton of the polyps are left to bare.
+This leaves the coral without a sufficient food source, and the white limestone skeleton of the polyps are left to bare.